Programmers Post

 Let's look at it in a different light for a moment.
 You have photo's stored on your machine, right?
 Well, to your machine, it is simply a process or coded instruction as to what it is, and what it should do with it.
 Since a photo is a .jpeg or .gif, your machine knows that it is a image.
 And, when you go to install a program, you normally click on the .exe file, which tells your machine that it is a program.
-All of these tasks are being processed by your software, that is being processed by your hardware!
+All of these tasks are being processed by your software, which in turn is being processed by your hardware!

 Below you will find a list of programming languages used in the world.
 If you have studied some of our computer information pages, you will already understand some of this.